 Most people make important decisions either without the facts or with low quality information.

-The answer is to use primary sources of information and ignore most secondary sources of information which contain hidden biases.
+The answer is to use primary sources of information and ignore most secondary sources of information (especially The News) which contains hidden biases.

 Identify all the options